How to Become an OB-GYN Nurse

 In addition to typical nursing tasks like head-to-toe assessments, medication administration, and accurate documentation, OB-GYN nurses’ duties typically include:

-- Conducting prenatal assessments, monitoring fetal development, and educating expectant person on proper prenatal care.
+- Conducting prenatal assessments, monitoring fetal development, and educating expectant mothers on proper prenatal care.

 - Assisting during labor and delivery to ensure a smooth birthing process.